GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 #### Cloud environment

 The root DNS zone defined in the landing project acts as the source of truth for DNS within the Cloud environment.
 The resources defined in the spoke VPCs consume the landing DNS infrastructure through DNS peering (e.g. `prod-landing-root-dns-peering`).
 The spokes can optionally define private zones (e.g. `prod-dns-private-zone`).
-Granting visibility to the landing VPC ensures that the whole cloud environment can query such zones.
+Granting visibility both to the trusted and untrusted landing VPCs ensures that the whole cloud environment can query such zones.

 #### Cloud to on-premises

-Leveraging the forwarding zone defined in the trusted landing project (e.g. `onprem-example-dns-forwarding` and `reverse-10-dns-forwarding`), the cloud environment can resolve `in-addr.arpa.` and `onprem.example.com.` using the on-premise DNS infrastructure.
+Leveraging the forwarding zone defined in the landing project (e.g. `onprem-example-dns-forwarding` and `reverse-10-dns-forwarding`), the cloud environment can resolve `in-addr.arpa.` and `onprem.example.com.` using the on-premise DNS infrastructure.
 On-premise resolver IPs are set in the variable `dns.onprem`.

 DNS queries sent to the on-premise infrastructure come from the `35.199.192.0/19` source range.